Protocol architecture

 While confirmations accumulate on Bitcoin:

-• BABE setup: the Vault Provider and Application Vault Keepers run the BABE cut-and-choose protocol to establish garbled-circuit instances per claimer-challenger pair.
+- BABE setup.
+The Vault Provider, Application Vault Keepers, and Universal Challengers run the BABE cut-and-choose protocol to establish garbled-circuit instances for the claim and challenge paths.

 Phase 3: signatures and acknowledgments

-• Transaction graph creation: participants construct and pre-sign every spend path.
-Each also signs the PegIn input (the spend of the Pre-PegIn HTLC).
+- Transaction graph creation.
+Participants construct and pre-sign every spend path.
+Each also signs the PegIn input, which spends the Pre-PegIn HTLC.

-• PegIn signatures data availability: the Vault Provider posts collected PegIn input signatures on-chain.
-This ensures signatures remain available even if the Vault Provider goes offline.
+- PegIn signature availability.
+The Vault Provider posts collected PegIn input signatures on-chain.
+This keeps the signatures available even if the Vault Provider later goes offline.

-• Acknowledgment collection: each participant signs an on-chain acknowledgment.
-Once all are collected, the vault transitions to Verified.
-If this doesn't happen before pegInAckTimeout (~24 hours), the vault expires and the peg-in fee is refunded.
+- Acknowledgment collection.
+Each participant signs an on-chain acknowledgment.
+Once all are collected, the vault is ready for activation.
+If this does not happen before timeout, the vault expires and the peg-in fee is refunded.

-• Artifact distribution: garbled circuit artifacts are exchanged out-of-band.
-The depositor receives their own copy of the artifacts plus their WOTS keypair file, required for the self-claim fallback.
+- Artifact distribution.
+Garbled circuit artifacts are exchanged out-of-band.
+The depositor receives their own copy of the claimer artifacts plus their WOTS keypair file, required for the self-claim fallback.

 Phase 4: activation

-The depositor calls activateVaultWithSecret(vaultId, s, activationMetadata) on the vault registry.
-The contract verifies the hashlock and the activation timeout window (pegInActivationTimeout, ~48 hours from creation), transitions the vault to Active, and notifies the registered application.
-For the Aave v4 integration, this deploys the depositor's position proxy (if first vault), mints internal vaultBTC accounting for the vault's BTC amount, and supplies it as collateral to the Babylon Core Spoke.
+The contract verifies the hashlock, then notifies the registered application.
+For the Aave v4 integration, this deploys the depositor's position proxy if this is the first vault, mints internal vaultBTC accounting for the vault's BTC amount, and supplies it as collateral to the Babylon Core Spoke.

-Any party (typically the Vault Provider) observing the activation event then constructs the final PegIn witness using the revealed secret and the collected on-chain signatures, and broadcasts the PegIn transaction on Bitcoin.
+Any party, typically the Vault Provider, observing the activation notification can construct the final PegIn witness using the revealed secret and the collected on-chain signatures, then broadcast the PegIn transaction on Bitcoin.
 Once confirmed, the BTC is in its vault output.
-The PegIn transaction produces both the main vault output and a small depositor claim output (controlled solely by the depositor's key) that anchors the self-claim path.
+The PegIn transaction also produces a small depositor claim output, controlled solely by the depositor's key, that anchors the self-claim path.

 Peg-out mechanism

 Peg-out releases the BTC on Bitcoin after a vault is redeemed on Ethereum.
 The Bitcoin side knows only "redeem"; the application layer translates user actions into the redeem call.
-Three on-Ethereum triggers transition a vault from Active to Redeemed:
+Two common Ethereum-side triggers start redemption:

-• The depositor calls the application's withdrawal function (e.g. withdrawCollaterals on the Aave adapter) after repaying outstanding debt.
+- The depositor calls the application's withdrawal function, on the Aave adapter, after repaying outstanding debt.

-To claim BTC on Bitcoin, the claimer (typically the Vault Provider) generates a zero-knowledge proof that the corresponding burn event happened on the finalized Ethereum chain.
+To claim BTC on Bitcoin, the claimer, typically the Vault Provider, generates a zero-knowledge proof that the corresponding Ethereum redemption event occurred on the finalized Ethereum chain.
 The proof is built in four stages:

-• Execution finality: links the beacon block to the execution block containing the burn transaction.
+- Execution finality.
+Links the beacon block to the execution block containing the redemption transaction.

-• Receipt inclusion: proves the BurnExecuted event log exists in the receipt of that block.
+- Receipt inclusion.
+Proves the relevant redemption log exists in the receipt of that block.

 Bitcoin-side claim flow